Phase transitions in a three dimensional $U(1) \times U(1)$ lattice London superconductor: Metallic superfluid and charge-4e superconducting states: Abstract

 \section{Abstract}

-We consider a three-dimensional lattice $U(1) \times U(1)$ superconductor in the London limit, with two individually conserved condensates.
-The problem, generically, has two types of intercomponent interactions of different characters.
+We consider a three-dimensional lattice $U(1) \times U(1)$ and $[U(1)]^N$ superconductors in the London limit, with individually conserved condensates.
+The $U(1) \times U(1)$ problem, generically, has two types of intercomponent interactions of different characters.
 First, the condensates are interacting via a minimal coupling to the same fluctuating gauge field.
 A second type of coupling is the direct dissipationless drag represented by a local intercomponent current-current coupling term in the free energy functional.
-The interplay between these two types of interactions produces a number of physical effects not present in previously investigated $U(1)\times U(1)$ models with only one kind of intercomponent interaction.
 In this work, we present a study of the phase diagram of a $U(1) \times U(1)$ superconductor which includes both of these interactions.
 We study phase transitions and two types of competing paired phases which occur in this general model: (i) a metallic superfluid phase (where there is order only in the gauge invariant phase difference of the order parameters), (ii) a composite superconducting phase where there is order in the phase sum of the order parameters which has many properties of a single-component superconductor but with a doubled value of electric charge.
-We investigate the phase diagram with particular focus on what we call ``preemptive phase transitions".
+We investigate the phase diagram with particular focus on what we call ``preemptive phase transitions.''
 These are phase transitions {\it unique to multicomponent condensates with competing topological objects}.
 A sudden proliferation of one kind of topological defects may come about due to a fluctuating background of topological defects in other sectors of the theory.
 For $U(1) \times U(1)$ theory with unequal bare stiffnesses where components are coupled by a non-compact gauge field only, we study how this scenario leads to a merger of two $U(1)$ transitions into a single $U(1) \times U(1)$ discontinuous phase transition.
-We also report a general form of vortex-vortex bare interaction potential for an N-component London superconductor with individually conserved condensates in the presence of interactions mediated by a fluctuating gauge field as well as intercomponent drag.
+We also report a general form of vortex-vortex bare interaction potential and possible phase transitions in an $N$-component London superconductor with individually conserved condensates.